Nineteen children and counting

 * * *

-He wasn’t alone dealing with the implications of this.
+He wasn’t alone in dealing with the implications of this.
 The faces he was looking at on his computer screen were of people also working through how their lives had been changed.

 Fox, 2,300 miles away in Nashville, knew now that the next addition to her donor family might be waiting whenever she sat down at her computer.
 “Anytime I get a Facebook request, I automatically look at their noses, then I send a screengrab to my siblings to see if anybody else got a hit on any of their genealogical sites to this person,” she said.